-World Journal of Entrepreneurship, Management and Sustainable Development Vol. 8 No. 2/3, 2012 pp. 170-182 © Emerald Group Publishing Limited 2042-5961 DOI 10.1108/20425961211247770 One reason for concern is that biodiversity loss disrupts ecosystem functions, making ecosystems more vulnerable to shocks and disturbances, less resilient and less able to supply humans with necessary services.
-The damage to coastal communities from floods and storms, for example, can increase dramatically where protective wetland habitats have been lost or degraded.
+One reason for concern is that biodiversity loss disrupts ecosystem functions, making ecosystems more vulnerable to shocks and disturbances, less resilient and less able to supply humans with necessary services.
+The damage to coastal communities from floods and storms, e.g., can increase dramatically where protective wetland habitats have been lost or degraded.
 According to CBD (2006), "Garnering the political will to halt ecosystem degradation will depend on clearly demonstrating to policy makers and society at large the full contribution made by ecosystems to poverty alleviation efforts and to national economic growth more generally".

-Jamaica, like many other developing countries, needs to encourage enterprise and stimulate economic development and growth in order to raise the average standard of living, but must now find ways to do so that also protect and maintain its biodiversity.
-Most of Jamaica has been subject to settlement and development, but it is still biologically diverse, with many endemic species.
-However, this biodiversity is now under threat (National Environment and Planning Agency (NEPA), 2002).
-The sugar industry, which does significant damage to rivers and reefs, has only survived because of European Union (EU) subsidies, which are now being phased out.
-The industry is therefore being prepared for divestment, and refocused on ethanol production to reduce oil imports.
+Jamaica like many other developing countries must find approaches which maintain biodiversity while generate enterprise to sustain growth and development of its economy.
+Most of Jamaica has been subject to settlement and development.
+It is still biologically diverse, with many endemic species, but this biodiversity is now under threat (NEPA, 2002).
+The sugar industry, which does particular damage to rivers and reefs, has only survived because of European Union (EU) subsidies, which are now being phased out.
+It is therefore being prepared for divestment, and refocused on ethanol production to reduce oil imports.
 It appears that this plan may have already failed, because it depended on factors (external trade regimes and tariffs) which are not under Jamaica's control, so a new policy is urgently needed.

-This project applied the integrated assessment (IA) methodology described in the United Nations Environment Programme UNEP-WCMC/ETB document "Biodiversity in Integrated Assessment of Trade Policies in the Agriculture Sector" to examine the impact of policy changes on Jamaica's sugar industry, and the implications for the economy, employment, society, environment and biodiversity.
+This project applied the Integrated Assessment (IA) methodology described in the United Nations Environment Programme UNEP-WCMC/ETB document 'Biodiversity in Integrated Assessment of Trade Policies in the Agriculture Sector' to examine the impact of policy changes on Jamaica's sugar industry, and the implications for the economy, employment, society, environment and biodiversity.

 The primary research involved an extensive series of interviews and site visits.
-The secondary research involved a review of the literature: surveys, studies, technical assessments and reports.
-The project examined the main social, economic, historical and path-dependency, trade-related, technological, institutional, environmental, developmental, energy, resource and environmental factors involved.
-The study identified several possible future scenarios for the industry, and developed a solution that would achieve a range of goals, moving away from extensive, low-value forms of agriculture to intensive, high-value forms, increasing revenue, profits and skill transfer, while simultaneously reducing environmental impact.
+The secondary research involved a review of the literature; surveys, studies, technical assessments and reports.
+The project examined the main social, economic, historical and pathdependency, trade-related, technological, institutional, environmental, developmental, energy, resource and environmental factors involved.
+Additionally the study identified several possible future scenarios for the industry, and developed a solution that would achieve a range of goals, moving away from extensive, low-value forms of agriculture to intensive, high-value forms, increasing revenue, profits and skill transfer, while simultaneously reducing environmental impact.
 It also presented policy options for achieving optimal attainable outcomes and for anticipating and mitigating any serious negative social or environmental effects arising from extensive changes in land use, with particular regard to the implications for Jamaica's biodiversity.